Plasgad wins the tender to supply logistics containers for new National Library

 The National Library of Israel was founded in 1892 and is currently undergoing a comprehensive renewal.
 The library is a unique institution among the world’s largest libraries and is a home for the creativity, culture, and history of the State of Israel.
 The library collects and preserves a variety of archives, manuscripts, certificates, maps, music recordings and other items, of special national, historical, or cultural importance.

 The new building of the National Library will open towards the end of 2023.
-It covers approximately 485,375 square ft: 6 floors with an area of approximately 161,458 square ft. above ground and 4 floors with an area of 322,917 square ft. below ground.
-This huge building will be home to approximately 4,100,000 books most of the collections will be kept on the shelves of the library’s huge, automated logistics warehouse that covers 19,375 square ft. and is 66 ft. height.
+It covers approximately 45,000 square meters: 6 floors with an area of approximately 15,000 square meters above ground and 4 floors with an area of 30,000 square meters below ground.
+This huge building will be home to approximately 4,100,000 books – most of the collections will be kept on the shelves of the library’s huge, automated logistics warehouse that covers 1800 square meters and is 20 meters high.

-The design requirements defined that the boxes had to be heavy-duty and would need to be well suited for quick retrieval by a smart robotic arm.
-The industrial containers were required to have two different heights, with a strong base capable of carrying heavy loads and the option of add-on in-place assembly rigid partitions, to divide each crate into several storage compartments, if required.
+The design requirements stipulated that the containers had to be heavy-duty and would need to be well suited for quick retrieval by a smart robotic arm.
+The containers were required to have two different heights, with a strong base capable of carrying heavy loads and the option of add-on in-place assembly rigid partitions, to divide each container into several storage compartments, if required.

-In accordance with these requirements Plasgad developed a series of advanced logistics containers with dimensions of 32X24 in two different heights of 12.6 inch and 16.5 inch and with the option of adding dividers that allow division into 2,3,4,6,8, 9,12 cells, and their removal.
-The containers are designed to be used in automated systems, they have a reinforced double bottom and can carry a load of up to 330 lb.
+In accordance with these requirements Plasgad developed a series of advanced logistics containers with dimensions of 800×600 mm in two different heights of 320mm and 420mm and with the option of adding dividers that allow division into 2,3,4,6,8, 9,12 cells, and their removal.
+The containers are designed to be used in automated systems, they have a reinforced double bottom and can carry a load of up to 150kg.